durume/duruon-bathroom-monitoring/README.md

 # Alternative simpler entry (adds import fallback)
 venv/bin/python main_runner.py --config config.yaml

+# (New) If a previous crash left LEDs on, `./run.sh` now auto-resets GPIO LEDs before launching.
 ```

 > If you do not yet have a bot: use @BotFather → create bot → copy token → send a message to the bot → open `https://api.telegram.org/bot<TOKEN>/getUpdates` → extract `chat.id`.